 Site capacity is not to exceed eight persons and one recreational vehicle camping unit (three vehicles total).
 Vehicles must be parked in designated parking areas only and may not be driven off-road.
 Visitors can stay in a campground up to 14 consecutive nights with a limit of 60 nights in the park in a calendar year.

 The park has three areas available for group camping: Rock Quarry, San Pedro, and 277 North.
 These group campsites are available by reservation only.
 Reservations can be made up to 180 days in advance and no less than three days in advance.
 Starting October 1, 2022, Amistad National Recreation Area will take these reservations on Recreation.gov.
 The fees associated with these reservations are in the chart below.

-Backcountry camping is permitted on the lake waters and shoreline, but not within a ¼ mile of a developed area.
-A developed area, for the purpose of backcountry camping, is defined as a designated campground, dispersed camping area, day-use picnic area, launch ramp, or public road.
+Backcountry camping is mostly only accessible by boat.
+Backcountry camping is permitted on the lake waters and shoreline but not within a ¼ mile of a developed area.
+For the purpose of backcountry camping, a developed area is defined as a designated campground, dispersed camping area, day-use picnic area, launch ramp, or public road.
 In addition, the entire south shoreline from Amistad Dam eastward to the US 277 bridge, with the exception of Hunt Area 5 during non-hunting season, is considered a developed area.